-We surveyed 174 livestock keepers in Transylvania across 5 counties (Sibiu, Brasov, Mures, Cluj and Alba).
-The sampling frame was based on local farmer information held by village mayors with further random sampling of farms.
+We surveyed 174 livestock keepers across 5 counties (Sibiu, Brasov, Mures, Cluj and Alba).
+The sampling frame was based on local farmer information held by village mayors, with further random sampling of farms.
 The survey was administered from June to August (2015).